-More information on the Anti-Social Behaviour (ASB) Case Review, which is also referred to the Community Trigger, can be found in the information leaflet.
+More information on the ASB Case Review can be found in our Community Trigger information leaflet

-The ASB Case Review request form is a very detailed and you will be asked to provide details of:
+The ASB Case Review request form is detailed and you will be asked to provide:

-When you submit a request for an Anti-social Behaviour (ASB) Case Review; the Council will respond to you within 3 working days confirming that the request has been received.
-You will then be notified in writing in 10 working days if the threshold has been met.
+When you submit an ASB Case Review request, the Council will respond to you within 3 working days to confirm it has been received.
+You will be notified, in writing, in 10 working days if the threshold has been met.

 If your case does not qualify for an ASB Case Review, we will contact you to tell you why.

-If the threshold is met, the Council will co-ordinate the request to partner agencies who have been involved in the case to participate in a Review Panel, to be held within 10 working days.
+If the threshold is met, the Council will coordinate the request to partner agencies who have been involved in the case.
+They will take part in a Review Panel, which will be held within 10 working days.

 We will let you know the outcome of the ASB Case Review and the recommendations within 10 working days of the meeting.